 Basic mobility management consists of Wireless Expense Management (WEM), the practice of auditing, optimizing, and adjusting services and consumption tied to each of an organization’s mobile devices – laptops, smartphones, tablets, even smartwatches.
-A comprehensive mobility management program, however, will do much more, and allows an organization to execute and manage an impactful mobility strategy with little burden on internal staff that also generates return on investment.
+A comprehensive mobility management program, however, will do much more and allows an organization to execute and manage an impactful mobility strategy with little burden on internal staff that also generates a return on investment.

 Important Mobility Management Activities Not to Overlook

 In addition to expenses, a thorough approach to mobility management must include:

 Combined, this allows an enterprise to monitor, understand, and evaluate what is occurring within the mobile estate at all times.
 Wireless devices comprise the heart of most modern organizations; it is imperative, then, to know the ins and outs of mobility and device management to keep the environment secure and responsive to users’ needs.